thatvirtualboy/thatvirtualboy.github.io/_posts/2024/2024-2-25-download-echodots.markdown

 > Where can I get it?

 Echodots is available exclusively on the App Store.
-The best experience is on iPhone, although it’s also available for iPad, Mac (designed for iPad), and Apple Vision Pro (designed for iPad).
+The best experience is on iPhone, and it’s available for iPad, Mac (designed for iPad), and Apple Vision Pro (designed for iPad).

 [Learn more about Echodots and read the FAQ here.](https://thatvirtualboy.com/echodots)